 In 1984, NCBC helped start a sister college in Owerri, Nigeria, which has since become fully accredited and trains a student population of over 450 full time students.
 The school is called West African Advanced School of Theology (WAAST).
 Curriculum written by the NCBC faculty is used by the Nigerian faculty.

 In 1987 the school changed ownership and moved to Pleasanton, California, where it continues under the direction of Pastor David Sell up to the present.
-The founding president, Pastor Ernest Gentile, continued to serve as the college president during this season.
+The founding president, Pastor Ernest Gentile, continued to serve as the college president during this season until 2008 when David Sell took over this position.

 In 2004, a partnership was forged with “Reasons To Believe,” located in Glendora, California.
 “Reasons to Believe” is considered a Christian “think-tank” specializing in the correlations between the Bible and properly understood scientific discovery.
 Student taking on-line courses from this well-known organization could now receive college credit through NCBC.

-In 2011 a partnership was forged with Jubilee Christian Center in San Jose to enable graduates of Jubilee Bible College to transfer credits into NCBC and earn their B.A. degee in Biblical Studies.
-Jubilee also became a strong instructional location.
+In 2011 a partnership was forged with Jubilee Christian Center, now Redemption Church, in San Jose to enable graduates of Jubilee Bible College to transfer credits into NCBC and earn their B.A. degee in Biblical Studies.
+Redemption Church remains one of our teaching locations, located in north San Jose.

-Most recently in 2013, NCBC began providing instruction at Gateway City Church in San Jose where classes are meeting regularly once a week.
+In 2013, NCBC began providing instruction at Gateway City Church in San Jose where classes meet regularly on Tuesday nights.
+Gateway City Church is pastored by Dr. David Cannistraci, and is located in south San Jose..

-Classes are now also held at Valley Christian Center in Dublin and Faith Fellowship in San Leandro.
+Classes are now also held at Valley Christian Center in Dublin and Faith Fellowship in San Leandro, bringing the number of live teaching locations in the San Francisco Bay Area to five.